OchirnyamB/RetrospectiveCheckerboard_ob44f/Checkerboard.md

     ```

 2. **How well did you understand the programming concepts and foundational knowledge needed to complete the challenge?**
-    * because we had a in class example to draw a grid with multiple rectangles, and the foundational knowledge we have received during previous examples, I was able to figure out what exactly is needed to complete the challenge.
+    * because we had a in-class example to draw a grid with multiple rectangles beforehand, and the foundational knowledge we have received during previous examples, I was able to figure out what exactly is needed to complete this challenge.
+Knowing object oriented design patterns and principles help me in searching or finding the right ways to implement any challenge.

 3. **How well did you meet the requirements as set out in the challenge?
 What requirements did you not meet correctly (if any)?**
     * I met both the UI and the controller requirements sufficiently as I mentioned above in question 1.
-    * Below is the sample output of my checkerboard.
+    * Below is a sample output of my checkerboard.
     * ![picture alt](https://github.com/OchirnyamB/RetrospectiveCheckerboard_ob44f/blob/master/BoardOutput.jpg "Checkerboard")

 5. **How could you improve going forward?
 What don't you still understand that was required for the challenge?**